opt-out-tools/opt-out/README.md

 ## Let's Stop It - Cyber Sexual Harassment and Sexit Hate Speech

-A tool to help people avoid online sexual harassment by filtering out unwanted comments from Facebook, Twitter or Youtube.
+A tool to help people avoid online sexual harassment by filtering out unwanted comments from Facebook or Twitter.

 ### Installation requires:
 tensorflow 1.12.2,